coda/packs-sdk/docs/guides/advanced/timezones.md

 !!! info
     Timezone shifting of parameters happens even for date-only (ex: `11/12/1955`) and time-only (`10:04 PM`) values.
 As per the [Parameters guide][parameters_date], these values are passed to Packs as full `Date` objects.

 Likewise when returning a date or time value Coda will shift the value back.
 When the value represents an exact moment in time (either a number of seconds since the epoch or a full date and time string with a timezone identifier) it will be shifted to that equivalent moment in the document's timezone.
-However, if the Pack returns a string which represents a relative date or time (it's just a date or time, or has to timezone identifier) it will be assumed that it's already in the timezone of the document and won't be shifted.
+However, if the Pack returns a string which represents a relative date or time (it's just a date or time, or has no timezone identifier) it will be assumed that it's already in the timezone of the document and won't be shifted.

 ## Working with timezones {: #working}